 - Types of Placenta Accreta

 - Common Signs & Symptoms of Placenta Accreta

-- Who is at the Risk of Developing Placenta Accreta?
+- Who Is at Risk of Developing Placenta Accreta

 - Diagnosing Placenta Accreta

 - Risks and Complications of Placenta Accreta

 Last Updated on

 Morbidly Adherent Placenta (MAP), as the name suggests, is a placenta that is abnormally attached to the uterus causing complications as it separates, or is attempted to be separated during the delivery.
 Placenta accreta is one such abnormality of placentation.

 What Is a Placenta, and What Is Placenta Accreta?

 We all know that after fertilisation, along with the baby, there is another organ known as the placenta that grows in the uterus.
 Its job is to provide nutrition and oxygen to the growing baby via the umbilical cord.
 Four days after fertilisation, the zygote attaches to the uterus and starts growing and forming multiple layers.
 The outer layer is going to form the placenta and the membranes that form the water bag, whereas the inner layer will eventually develop into a foetus.